adafruit/Adafruit-Charger-BFF-PCB/README.md

 Batteries and QT Py are not included.

+<b>Revision History:

+* As of December 12, 2025 - </b> We added two breakout pads for the on/off switch for an external switch if desired.
+We also updated the PCB with Adafruit Pinguin to make a lovely and legible silkscreen.

 ### License

 Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from [Adafruit](https://www.adafruit.com)!